uspki/policies/certificate-policy.md

 The review and update shall include any changes needed to address:

 - US Federal Government mission needs and changes to procedures to support the missions
-- CA/Browser Forum Forum Baseline Requirements updates
+- CA/Browser Forum Baseline Requirements updates

-If changes to CA/Browser Forum Forum Baseline requirements are made and have applicable requirements which require compliance earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those compliance timeframes and ensure all CA's and associated CA Certification Practice Statements are updated.
+If changes to CA/Browser Forum Baseline requirements are made and have applicable requirements which require compliance earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those compliance timeframes and ensure all CA's and associated CA Certification Practice Statements are updated.

 Each CA SHALL develop, implement, enforce, and update at least every 365 days a Certification Practice Statement (CPS) that describes in detail how the CA implements the requirements of this CP.

-An annual self-assessment shall be conducted by any CA operating under this Certificate Policy and the accompanying CA CPS to show compliance with the latest version of this certificate policy and the CA/Browser Forum Forum Baseline Requirements.
+An annual self-assessment shall be conducted by any CA operating under this Certificate Policy and the accompanying CA CPS to show compliance with the latest version of this certificate policy and the CA/Browser Forum Baseline Requirements.
 The CA shall indicate the self-assessment by incrementing the CPS version number and adding a dated changelog entry to the change record.

 ## 2.1 Repositories
 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.